kaveena/caffe-pruning/docker/README.md

 Examples (run these commands in the `caffe/docker` directory):

+To build the CPU version of Caffe:

 `docker build -t caffe:cpu cpu`

+To build the GPU version of Caffe:

 `docker build -t caffe:gpu gpu`

+### Running commands in the image

+You can run commands inside the docker image by starting a shell like so:

+`docker run -ti caffe:cpu bash`

-You can also build Caffe and run the tests in the image:
+You can also run the Caffe tests in the image:

 `docker run -ti caffe:cpu bash -c "cd /opt/caffe/build; make runtest"`